 Coaching For Solicitors and Law Firms – Continuing Competence

 The legal profession has for some time been moving away from pure legal knowledge training and looking at wider business and leadership skills.
-The requirement for the two stage Management Course was a classic example of this, and now continuing competence.

-Continuing competence recognises that each individual solicitor will have different training needs based on where they are in their career, their role, and the work they do.
+Continuing competence recognised that each individual solicitor will have different training needs based on where they are in their career, their role, and the work they do.
 The SRA includes the following learning and development areas:

 - A – Ethics, professionalism and judgment